LOVE-BOMBS FROM HELL: The Unenviable Arts of Learning Hatred

 They even had two photos of my hotel room from our senior class trip to Florida, but I was not pictured with my roommates.

-I glanced over at the organizers of the reunion: the Willowy One (whose nickname I had amended to the one my family and I gave her after my father witnessed her cruelty toward me and then was lovey-dovey with him in the same 45 seconds), the Climber (who had always surprised me in her animosity), and Queenie III (a.k.a.
-Rainbow, who had ceased surprising me by fourth grade).
+I glanced over at the organizers of the reunion: Two-Face (so named in senior year when my father finally witnessed her cruelty toward me and then was lovey-dovey with him in the same 45 seconds), the Climber (who had always surprised me in her animosity), and Queenie III (who had ceased surprising me by fourth grade).
 Huddled by the projector, all three watched my reaction like vultures waiting for the road kill’s twitching to slow down.

 I didn’t pretend this time.
 I just smirked, lifted my head, and sniffed down my nose as if to say, “Touché.”